 On the quiet side but just little mischievous, green-cheeked conures are playful and smart birds who typically don’t talk but are charming species nonetheless.
 They’ll entertain and engage, and can be comical and outgoing under the right circumstances.

 Lifespan: With plenty of love and attention these friendly birds can live as long as 30 years.

 Physical Characteristics: Finches generally have round heads, with triangular-shaped bills, and either rounded or slightly elongated bodies.
 Their tails are forked or notched and their wings are noticeably pointed.

-Finches comes in many different colors including white, red, brown and black.
-There are many varieties of finches including Zebra finches, Red finches and House finches.
+Finches come in many different colors including white, red, brown, and black.
+There are many varieties of finches including Zebra finches, Red finches, and House finches.

 Lifespan: Finches can live 15-20 years long but on average your household pet will live 5-10 years.